Oded Lipschits: Academic career

 Lipschits began his studies in archaeology and Jewish history at the Tel Aviv University in 1985, and received his Ph.D. in 1997 from the Department of Jewish history, Tel Aviv University.
 The subject of his doctoral dissertation was “The ‘Yehud’ Province under Babylonian Rule (586-539 B.C.E.): Historic Reality and Historiographic Conceptions”, which he wrote under the supervision of Nadav Na'aman.
 After graduating, Lipschits received the Alexander von Humboldt Research Fellowship for outstanding post-Doctoral researchers and in 2002–2003 completed his post-doctorate in the Faculty of Theology at Heidelberg University.

 In 1998 Lipschits became a faculty member and in 2002 he received the title of Senior Lecturer with tenure from the Department of Jewish History, Tel Aviv University.
 In 2007 he became Associate Professor, and in 2012 was appointed a Full Professorship at the Tel Aviv University.
 Lipschits has established and has since headed the MA program in Ancient Israel Studies and International MA program for the History and Archaeology of the Holy Land.
-He has served since 2011 as the director of the Tel Aviv Institute of Archaeology.
+He has served since 2011 as the director of the Tel Aviv University Institute of Archaeology.
 Lipschits has supervised more than 50 MA students and 20 Ph.D., students.